-Learn how the world's best SaaS companies chase leads and their email and voicemail sequences with a great lead generation strategy that hardly relies on their sales team.
+Learn how the world's best companies chase SaaS sales leads and their email and voicemail sequences with a great lead generation strategy that hardly relies on their sales team.

 By automatically logging every incoming message (yet never replying or encouraging the companies), we compiled a database of over 1,000 emails and voicemails.
 The analysis of this database — along with every message — is publicly available as a microsite: Inside SaaS Sales.